 Our coalition is comprised of three school districts, community partners and members from 12 core sectors including law enforcement, guidance counselors, teachers, parents, the district court, recreation groups, youth and community centers, health and medical clinics, higher education, the arts, the media, local churches, and many other partners.

 CADY is located at 94 Highland Street in Plymouth, New Hampshire.
-We continue to support local efforts in the towns of Alexandria, Ashland, Bridgewater, Bristol, Campton, Danbury, Ellsworth, Groton, Hebron, Holderness, Lincoln, New Hampton, Plymouth, Rumney, Thornton, Waterville Valley, Wentworth and Woodstock to reduce and prevent youth alcohol, tobacco and other drug use and to promote healthy environments and promising futures for our local youth.
+We continue to support local efforts in the towns of Alexandria, Ashland, Bridgewater, Bristol, Campton, Ellsworth, Groton, Hebron, Holderness, Lincoln, Livermore, Plymouth, Rumney, Thornton, Waterville Valley, Wentworth and Woodstock to reduce and prevent youth alcohol, tobacco and other drug use and to promote healthy environments and promising futures for our local youth.

 When we think of those in our community who make a difference for children and youth, we think of you.
 Your past contributions have helped CADY touch the lives of hundreds of youth—whether they faced an urgent need, or simply sought to improve the quality of their lives and futures.
 During this season of giving, we are hopeful you will again consider a gift to CADY.